Principals and Managers

 Principals and managers are responsible for implementing the department's workplace rehabilitation procedures.
 This includes:

-Principals also need to ensure that a WorkCover Employer's report is provided to WorkCover within 8 days of a work related injury occurring.
-Schools/workplaces should complete as much information on the Employer's report as possible, then forward the form to the Regional Claims Officer to finalise and forward to WorkCover.
+Principals also need to ensure that a WorkCover Claim form FM106 is provided to WorkCover within 8 days of a work related injury occurring.
+Schools/workplaces should complete relevant sections of the claim, then forward the form to the Regional Claims Officer (Organisational Health Unit in Central office for Central office staff) to finalise and forward to WorkCover.
 If a school/workplace is concerned about the details of the claim, this should be indicated in the question confirming whether the school is supporting the claim.
 If you indicate that you are not supporting the claim, details of a contact person should be provided next to this question, with a statement requesting that WorkCover contact them to discuss their concerns.

-For more information about the responsibilities of a Principal/Manager, please refer to the department's Workplace Rehabilitation Procedures .
-Resources have been developed to assist Principals/Managers with implementing workplace rehabilitation in thief school/workplace.
+For more information about the responsibilities of a principal/manager, please refer to the department's Workplace Rehabilitation Procedures .
+Resources have been developed to assist principals/managers with implementing workplace rehabilitation in their school/workplace.

-It is the Department's policy that all workplaces must have an accredited Rehabilitation and Return to Work Coordinator attached to them.
-This means that all schools need to either organise for an appropriate member of their staff to be trained as a Rehabilitation and Return to Work Coordinator, or negotiate with a nearby school to share a Coordinator.
+It is the department's policy that all workplaces must have an accredited Rehabilitation and Return to Work Coordinator attached to them.
+This means that all schools/workplaces need to either organise for an appropriate member of their staff to be trained as a Rehabilitation and Return to Work Coordinator, or negotiate with a nearby school to share a Coordinator.

-If a school chooses to train their own Rehabilitation and Return to Work Coordinator the document Selecting an Appropriate Rehabilitation and Return to Work Coordinator 494kwill assist with selecting the appropriate staff member for training.
+If a school/workplace chooses to train their own Rehabilitation and Return to Work Coordinator the document Selecting an Appropriate Rehabilitation and Return to Work Coordinator 286K will assist with selecting the appropriate staff member for training.
 Please see Rehabilitation and Return to Work Coordinator Training for further information.

 Employees who have exhausted their sick leave entitlements and who are members of a QSuper superannuation scheme may apply for an Income Protection Benefit from QSuper to support them financially until they are either able to return to work in some capacity or are offered a Permanent Disability Benefit.